diku-dk/futhark-mem-sc22/README.md

 This section describes every top-level directory and its purpose.

-* `bin/`: precompiled binaries and scripts used in the artifact.
+* `bin/`: precompiled binaries used in the artifact.

 * `futhark/`: a Git submodule containing the Futhark compiler extended with memory optimisations.
 This is the compiler used for the artifact, and can be used to (re)produce the `bin/futhark` executable with `make bin/futhark -B`.

+* `benchmarks/`: Futhark and reference implementations of the different benchmarks used in the article.
+Contains a `Makefile` that allows you to run each benchmark and `result-table.py` which is used to show the tables in ASCII-form.

+* `nvidia-icd/`: Additional files needed to build the `cuda.tar.gz` container.
+In particular, the `nvidia/cuda` Docker image supplied by NVIDIA does not by default support OpenCL execution, so we have to patch in some configuration-files.